orbs-network/pos-analytics-lib/README.md

 ```
 const delegatorAndRewardsInfo = await getDelegator(
   '0xB4D4f0E476Afe791B26B39985A65B1bC1BBAcdcA',
-  ethereumEndpoint, true
+  ethereumEndpoint, {read_from_block: -1000000}
 );
 ```

 * getDelegatorStakingRewards

 Used to query information about delegator's staking rewards history & claim action history.
-Funciton's input is the requested delegator's address, an Ethereum endpoint (for example infura link with apikey).
+Funciton's input is the requested delegator's address, an Ethereum endpoint (for example infura link with apikey) and optional options object to modify output (see below).

 ```
 const { rewards, claimActions } = await getDelegatorStakingRewards(